 The common frog (Rana temporaria) or newts (Triturus vulgaris) were not observed on site.
 There are no watercourses or drainage ditches in the vicinity of the proposed works.
+NPWS outlined the presence of a seasonal pond to the south east of the site outside the site outline.
+This was dry during site assessments.
+An hydrogeological assessment of the potential impact on the proposed project on the pond is seen in Appendix II.
 Frogs have been recorded by the NBDC within the 2km square grid, but not at finer resolution.
 Newts are located within the Shanganagh Park, but not in the vicinity of the proposed works.
 Given the presence of Newts within the Shanganagh Park and the potential for dust and surface water impacts within the Park mitigation measures are required in relation to newts.